 Sensory Integration is the process of using our senses to:

 We usually think of five senses: sight, sound, taste, touch (tactile), and smell.

 We also receive information from our body position sense known as proprioception, and balance and movement sense known as vestibular sense.

 The tactile sense gives us information from our skin, including inside and outside our mouths.
 Every time you touch something or you are touched, your skin provides you with detailed information; this comes from the tactile sense.
 It allows you to tell the difference between a friendly touch versus to the uncomfortable feeling of a bug biting you on the arm.

 Think of a child licking ice cream from a cone as it drips down their arm.
 Does the child continue eating the ice cream and lick off the drips, or is the child bothered completely by the drips, drops the cone, and becomes very upset?
 This is the tactile system hard at work, it is either seen as pleasurable or averse.
 As you can imagine, when a child perceives certain tactile sensations as "bad," it can dramatically affect their success with feeding, playing and learning.

 Proprioception is our body's position sense.
 Proprioception is the ability to know where a body part is without having to look, and it helps us know how much pressure we need to do certain things.
 We use this sense when we pick up a paper cup filled with water without spilling or holding it too tightly.

 For example, have you ever watched your child pull a wheeling suitcase or push a play shopping cart around the house and then change the weight of the suitcase or cart?
-Her proprioception changes when she realizes she must push or pull the object harder.
-This sense is automatic and happens without much conscious thought, and it is a result of your proprioceptors hard at work within your joints.
+Their proprioception changes when they realize they must push or pull the object harder.
+This sense is automatic and happens without much conscious thought, and it is a result of their proprioceptors hard at work within their joints.
 Pretty cool, right?

 Movement/Gravity Sense - Vestibular